stonepros/stone/doc/radosgw/orphans.rst

 removing those RADOS objects from the designated pool.

-All intermediate results are stored on the local file system rather than the Ceph cluster.
+All intermediate results are stored on the local file system rather than the Stone cluster.
 So running the 'rgw-orphan-list' tool should have no appreciable impact on the amount of cluster storage consumed.

 WARNING: Experimental Status